-Introduction 4 Why a Toolkit?
-4 What kind of activity is this Toolkit intended to support? .
-5 Core principles underlying the creation of this Toolkit 5 Determining the structure and contents of the ToolKit 6 SECTION A: Background knowledge - ERNs, Industry, and the Opportunity 12 Tool 1: The Importance of Public Private Partnerships in Rare Disease 12 Tool 2: Examples of Initiatives which Foster Public-Private Partnerships in Rare Disease and Complementary Areas 12 Tool 3: What are ERNs?
-12 Tool 4: The advantages of ERNs as partners for research 13 Tool 5: Needs and priorities for Industry - and what does Industry need in a collaboration with ERNs?
-13 SECTION B: Conceptualising and firming-up a collaborative idea or research question or project 13 Tool 6: Brief Summaries of the first Together4RD Pilots 14 Tool 7: Case Studies - examples of previous or ongoing public-private collaborations in the Rare Disease space 14
+Introduction Why a Toolkit?4 What kind of activity is this Toolkit intended to support?5 Core principles underlying the creation of this Toolkit 5 Determining the structure and contents of the ToolKit SECTION A: Background knowledge - ERNs, Industry, and the Opportunity12 2 Tool 1: The Importance of Public Private Partnerships in Rare Disease , Tool 2: Examples of Initiatives which Foster Public-Private Partnerships in Rare Disease and Complementary Areas > Tool 3: What are ERNs?
+5 Tool 4: The advantages of ERNs as partners for research 5 Tool 5: Needs and priorities for Industry - and what does Industry need in a collaboration with ERNs?
+5 SECTION B: Conceptualising and firming-up a

+Tool 6: Brief Summaries of the first Together4RD Pilots14

+Tool 7: Case Studies - examples of previous or

+ongoing public-private collaborations in the

+Rare Disease space14